seabeya/tech-stack/dsa/README.md

 > [!NOTE]
 > JavaScript is not a low-level language; therefore, the JS engine performs various optimizations under the hood.
 The implementation of certain features may differ from other languages, depending on the specific approach taken by the engine.

 The implementation of JavaScript arrays also depends on the executing engine, the type of elements in the array, and how the array is used.
-Here is the [V8 implementation](https://chromium.googlesource.com/v8/v8.git/+/refs/heads/main/src/builtins/builtins-array.cc).
+Here is the [V8 implementation ↗](https://chromium.googlesource.com/v8/v8.git/+/refs/heads/main/src/builtins/builtins-array.cc).

 > In V8, integer arrays are backed by an array of integers, floating-point arrays are backed by an array of doubles, and object arrays are backed by an array of pointers.